IFB-ElixirFr/biosphere/docs/vm_connect.md

   If you got an empty answer, you do not have already a SSH keys pair, and you can create one with the following command.

 !!!
 Warning
-    If you have already a SSH key pair, you risk overwriting it with this new command..
+    If you have already a SSH key pair, you risk overwriting it with this new command.

   ```
   ssh-keygen -t rsa